dalleyg/pyrseus/docs/source/install.rst

 Installing Pyrseus
 ##################

 Pyrseus supports Linux, macOS, and Windows.
-It is highly modular, allowing you to install only the parts you actually need.

 Using pip
 =========